-|Joseph B. Treat was born August 20th, 1820 in Norfolk, Connecticut.
-He married Louisa A. Rhodes of Wethersfield, Connecticut on November 13, 1842 and by the early 1860s had moved to Boston, Massachusetts where he was working as a musician.
-Treat also served briefly as a drummer in the Boston Corps of Cadets.
-An independent infantry company, the Cadets were called into federal service during the Civil War for a period of just over one month.
-The unit was mustered into the Service on May 26, 1862 and then mustered out very shortly thereafter on July 2, 1862.
+Treat served briefly as a drummer in the Boston Corps of Cadets during the Civil War.
+An independent infantry company, the Cadets were called into federal service for a period of just over one month.
+The unit was mustered into service on May 26, 1862 and mustered out on July 2, 1862.
 Treat would have been in his early 40s by this time and apparently never came close to the battle field.
 The Cadets worked closely with the Governor of Massachusetts and the unit remained small in size.
 Their main obligation while active for the federal government was to stand watch at Fort Warren in Boston Harbor where they guarded Confederate prisoners.
-Made up largely of well educated men, the Cadets were well known as a breeding ground for officers who would go on to lead other regiments of the Massachusetts Volunteer Militia.
+Made up largely of well educated men, the Cadets were widely known as a breeding ground for officers who would go on to lead other regiments of the Massachusetts Volunteer Militia.

 |"Joseph B. Treat, of Boston, is living proof that the forbearance of the American public is wonderful.
 Had it not been so he would have been killed long ago.
 He has been a drummer for nearly seventy years and has hardly ever passed a day without pounding his unfortunate instrument more or less."|

 The last months of Treat’s life were spent at the Soldiers' Home in Chelsea, Massachusetts where he succumbed to heart disease on January 7, 1899 at the age of 78.
 He was laid to rest at Forest Dale Cemetery in nearby Malden, Massachusetts.